 And this is why you need an employee engagement survey to measure the engagement level of your employees.

-Creating an effective employee engagement survey, however, requires more than just penning down a few sentences with question marks.
-This article contains some valuable steps you need to consider when drafting your survey and how to maximize the raw data properly.
+However, creating an effective employee engagement survey requires more than just penning down a few sentences with question marks.
+This article contains some valuable steps to consider when drafting your survey and how to maximize the raw data properly.

 What Is An Employee Engagement Survey?

-An employee engagement survey is a series of compiled questions aimed at collecting data anonymously from your workers.
-These questions usually include every factor that influences the work productivity of your employees.
+An employee engagement survey is a series of compiled questions to collect data anonymously from your workers.
+These questions usually include every factor that influences your employees’ work productivity.
 Some of the things to consider are:

 - Do your employees understand their role?